-- (a) In addition to measures associated with EEA Levels 1, 2A, and 2B, ERCOT shall direct all TSPs and DSPs or their agents to shed firm load, in 100 MW blocks, distributed as documented in these Operating Guides in order to maintain a steady state system frequency of 59.8 Hz. - (b) In addition to measures under EEA Levels 1 2A, and 2B, TSPs and DSPs will keep in mind the need to protect the safety and health of the community and the essential human needs of the citizens.
-Whenever possible, TSPs and DSPs shall not manually drop load connected to under-frequency relays during the implementation of the EEA:
+- (a) In addition to measures associated with EEA Levels 1, 2A, and 2B, ERCOT shall direct all TSPs and DSPs or their agents to shed firm Load, in 100 MW blocks, distributed as documented in these Operating Guides in order to maintain a steady state system frequency of 59.8 Hz. - (b) In addition to measures under EEA Levels 1 2A, and 2B, TSPs and DSPs or their agents will keep in mind the need to protect the safety and health of the community and the essential human needs of the citizens.
+Whenever possible, TSPs and DSPs or their agents shall not manually drop Load connected to under-frequency relays during the implementation of the EEA.